clmarr/DiaSim/README.cascade.md

 (TODO Surselvan example p37 for example of alpha features only input expressing "same value of round as for back" -- if round has to be back, if unround cannot be back, for it to be a valid target of the rule)

-(TODO negative alpha notation as in Akan example -- p34 from that Scachter and Fromkin)
+(TODO negative alpha notation as in Akan example -- p34 from that Schachter and Fromkin)

+(2 as in DiaSim -

 (TODO elaborate...)